willroberts/ue5-multiplayer-plugin/README.md

 ## Installation

 To install the plugin, simply copy the contents of this repository to the `Plugins/` folder in your project.
 You can clone the repo, or download an archive from the Releases page.

-This plugin may be offered on the Unreal Marketplace in a future update, to further simplify installation.

 After reopening the project, you will be prompted to rebuild the plugin.